Artificial Intelligence In Content Marketing

 And content marketing is one of the top areas we've seen marketers use AI to significantly increase revenue and reduce costs.

-In fact, we surveyed 200+ marketers using our AI Score for Marketers assessment tool, about how valuable it would be to use AI technology to intelligently automate more than 60 common AI use cases in marketing.
+In fact, we surveyed hundreds of marketers for our 2021 State of Marketing AI Report, about how valuable it would be to use AI technology to intelligently automate more than 45 common AI use cases in marketing.

 All of these content marketing use cases — and many more — are possible to do with AI today.